-8 Ways to Optimize Your Conversion Rate on Your Next Paid Search Campaign
+8 Ways to Optimize Conversions on Paid Search

 When it comes to acquiring new users in the conversion funnel, few marketing tactics are as effective as pay-per-click advertising, also known as paid search, or PPC.
 Paid search is used primarily to drive conversions.
 Successful paid search campaigns require a clearly defined path for potential customers to convert.
 That journey is continually optimized so the greatest number of qualified users convert, or complete a desired action.
 A well-executed paid search campaign will maximize conversions and generate a greater return on your marketing dollars.

 Here are 8 proven strategies for making sure your next paid search campaign gets the most bang for the buck.

 1. Ensure Text Ads Are Relevant to Their Respective Landing Pages

 It's critical that paid search ads match the landing page a user sees when they click through.
 According to iSponiage, pay-per-click ads account for 64.6 percent of clicks for keyword searches that imply high commercial intent.
 In other words, those who are seeing text ads are lower in the funnel and are typically more likely to make a purchase.
 When a landing page has copy or images that aren’t relevant to a text ad, it could confuse potential customers, consequently leading to loss of sales.

 Check existing text ads to ensure they are representative of campaign landing pages.
 Check for consistency so that when customers click-through, they see what they're expecting.
 Users make their decision to remain on your website in a short amount of time, so make sure you don't lose them by providing clear, relevant information and actionable calls-to-action.

 2. Landing Pages and A/B Testing